 Can my dog or cat have a stroke?

-Yes, cats and dogs can have strokes, but they seem to occur less frequently in pets than they do in people.
-Pet owners often don’t notice signs of a mild stroke in their companions since animals can’t say that they feel dizzy, can only see out of one eye, or are having memory problems.
-Unfortunately, pets usually experience strokes on a grander scale than people, and require immediate veterinary attention.
+Cats and dogs can have strokes, but they seem to occur less frequently in pets than in people.
+Pet owners often don’t notice signs of a mild stroke in their companions since animals can’t tell you when they feel dizzy, lose sight in one eye, or have memory problems.
+Unfortunately, pets usually experience strokes on a grander scale than people and require immediate veterinary attention.

 What is a stroke?

-A stroke occurs when a blood vessel becomes blocked or narrows so blood and oxygen are no longer carried to the brain, causing brain cells to die.
-A dog will exhibit different neurological signs depending on damage severity and the part of the brain affected.
+A stroke occurs when a blood vessel becomes blocked or narrows so blood and oxygen no longer are carried to the brain, causing brain cells to die.
+Dogs will exhibit different neurological signs depending on damage severity and the part of the brain affected.

 What causes strokes in dogs?

 Most strokes involve blood clots, but some are caused by tumor cells, bacteria, and parasites.
-This material can become lodged in a blood vessel and prevent blood and oxygen flow, which causes the tissue around the blood vessel to die.
-Other situations, like trauma, diseases, or clotting disorders, can cause vessels to rupture and cause blood to leak into the brain.
+This material can become lodged in a blood vessel, preventing blood and oxygen flow, which causes the tissue around the blood vessel to die.
+Other situations, such as trauma, disease, or clotting disorders, can cause vessels to rupture and blood to leak into the brain.

-Can blood clots be lodged in other blood vessels besides the brain?
+Can clots lodge in blood vessels outside the brain?

 Yes.
-Blood clots can occlude vessels in any part of the body.
-A common and dramatic condition in cats called feline aortic thromboembolism, or a “saddle thrombus,” is caused by a blood clot that lodges in the aorta, the largest artery in the body, right before it splits to provide blood to the rear legs.
-The cat then becomes suddenly and painfully paralyzed.
+Blood clots can block vessels in any part of the body.
+A common and dramatic condition in cats called feline aortic thromboembolism, or a “saddle thrombus,” is caused by a blood clot that lodges in the aorta (the largest artery in the body) right before it splits to provide blood to the rear legs, causing the cat to become suddenly and painfully paralyzed.